Lil Boosie BadAzz Instagram Video: Concert Shooting Was ‘F***** Up’ In Virginia

 A post shared by plvceless (@plvceless) on

-As seen in the below tweet from the New Kent County Sheriff’s department, the New Kent Sheriff Twitter account posted the following statement about the shootings.
+As seen in the below tweet from the New Kent County Sheriff’s department, the sheriff’s Twitter account posted the following statement about the shootings.

 “Our prayers and thoughts are with those involved in the situation in Dinwiddie.
 1st Responders from that region enroute.
 Report of injuries.”